nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Profiling Python code with *cProfile*

-The *cProfile* is one implementation of the Python profiling interface.
+The *cProfile* profiler is one implementation of the Python profiling interface.
 It measures the time spent within a function and the amount of calls.

 **Note:** The timing information should not be taken as absolute values, since the profiling itself could possibly extend the run time, in some cases.